Texas: Fruit Tree Growing Guide

 Fig Trees: Another well-adapted fruit tree is the hardy Fig. Even in northern Texas where figs may get freeze-damage and die back a bit, they typically fruit on current year growth which will come in after the frost damage.
 Be sure to prune off the freeze-damaged wood in the spring to reduce the entry points of potentially harmful pests and diseases.

 Citrus Trees: Lemons, Limes, Grapefruits & Mandarins are excellent choices for growers in the south and coastal Texas where the weather stays warmer.
 These areas provide the sunny hot weather needed to sweeten your favorite Mandarins and Oranges.
-Citrus Trees are incredibly sensitive to cold temperatures and will need to be grown in pots and brought inside for the winter if you are growing in the colder northern climate that gets colder than 30°F in the winter.
+Citrus trees are incredibly sensitive to cold temperatures and will need to be grown in pots and brought inside for the winter if you are growing in the colder northern climate that gets colder than 30°F in the winter.
 Cold-hardy lemons and limes are a great option if you do not get as much sun but you still want some fresh citrus year-round.

 To reduce the spread of Citrus Greening Disease (HLB) certain states like Texas, California, Florida & Arizona are not allowed to import citrus trees from other states.